To start chronological : Begin with the oldest post at the bottom

 For me, this Sunday 41 years ago was a long time out of my mind.
 But I remembered so many things exactly.

-one year younger than me, in the living room.
+I was 5 years old and played this morning with my brother, one year younger than me, in the living room.
 We lived on the ground floor of a typical old building in Erpho district of Münster.
 The apartment was huge for us children.
 Although I shared a room with my brother.
 My two sisters were younger, the youngest was just 1 year old, so probably she had just started to walk.

 We were two boys and two girls, and four children were in 1969 still nothing unusual or rare.